Never Knew Love (Rick Astley song)

 "Never Knew Love" is a song performed by English singer-songwriter Rick Astley and written by Derek Bordeaux and John Paul Taylor.
 It was produced by Gary Stevenson and Astley.
 The song was recorded for and included on Astley's third album, Free (1991).
 It was released on 17 June 1991 by RCA Records and peaked at number 70 on the UK Singles Chart.
+This song has a saxophone solo by Dan Higgins.

 On 14 August 2024, the original music video was upgraded to 4K to celebrate the reissue of Free.